-Thukpa is a popular noodle soup in parts of Tibet and Himalayan regions of India.
-It is easy to prepare and makes a nutritious and satisfying midweek dinner.
+Thukpa is a popular noodle soup in parts of Tibet and the neighboring Himalayan regions.
+This easy to make Spicy Chicken Noodle soup is inspired by this nutritious and satisfying dish.

 Himalayan foods are becoming more popular in our household.
-Momos (steamed dumplings) have been a hit for some time.
+Take Momos (steamed dumplings) for example, these are a always welcom.
 These recipes combine some quintessential Chinese and Indian flavors, and more often than not I have the spices in the pantry.
 Not all but enough to make the close enough version.

-The days are shorter and the dusk creeping in at 4 is not really my thing.
+Winter means that the days are shorter.
+Dusk creeping in at 4 is not really my thing.
 Half the day’s work still remains!
-A bowl of hot soup and some steaming momos or stuffed buns are perfect for an early dinner.
-The warmth and flavors are what is needed to lift the spirits as it heads south with the sunset.
+On those days I dream about a bowl of hot soup and some steaming momos or stuffed buns.
+The warmth and flavors lift the spirits as it heads south with the sunset.

 This soup could serve as a filling main course for 2 to 3 or as an appetizer for 5 to 6.

-Chicken is poached in this flavored broth while the crunchy veggies are added towards the end of cooking.
-This helps the veggies to retain its color and crispness.
+Poach the Chicken in this flavored broth.
+Add the Veggies later towards the end of cooking.
+This helps the veggies to retain their color and crispness.

 I make these with rice noodles – vermicelli or flat noodles depending on what I have on hand.
-Rice noodles cook in very little time, usually it just needs to added the.
+Rice noodles cook in very little time, usually it just needs to added the soup or hot water.
 4 to 5 minutes of soaking is enough to cook the noodles.

-Egg noodles are another excellent choice so is fresh udon noodles.
-Whichever noodle you choose make sure it is heated in the hot soup for the recommended cooking time .
+Egg noodles are another excellent choice as are fresh Udon noodles.
+For each type of noodle make sure that you heat it for the recommended cooking time.

 Meat / Protein

 I make this soup with skinless Chicken thighs.
-It is poached in the soup, fished out and the meat is taken off the bones.
+Poach the chicken in the soup, remove, and take the the meat off the bones.
 It is an easy way to add more flavor to the soup and the meat.
 Other cuts of meat will work as well – though the darker meat is more flavorful.

 For a vegetarian version make without chicken and use vegetable stock or water instead of chicken stock.
 You could add tofu or strips of omelet as well.

-I had added carrots, mushrooms and a few fresh spinach in this recipe.
-Bok choi, bean sprouts broccoli florets are also good options.
+I had added carrots, mushrooms and a few fresh spinach leaves in this recipe.
+Bok choi, bean sprouts, broccoli florets etc. are also good options.

 This protein and veggie filled soup is – dairy free, nut free and gluten free 🙂 .
 Substitute vegetable stock for chicken stock and bean curds for chicken and it becomes vegan as well.